dpetrosy/42-Fractol/README.md

 For detailed information, refer to the [**subject of this project**](README_files/fractol_subject.pdf).

 	🚀 TLDR: The fract-ol project is one of the three "beginner" graphical projects of the cursus.
- 		 It teaches you about manipulating a low-level graphic library, advanced math, and more.
+It teaches you about using graphic library, advanced math, and more.

 ## 🔷 Mandatory Part